openframeworks/ofBook/chapters/memory/chapter.md

 ps = moveParticles(ps);
 ```

 If we have 1 million particles that would be awfully slow.
-Memory is really slow compared to the CPU **[BD: Perhaps a sentence here explaining why this is the case.]**, so anything that involves copying memory or allocating new memory should be usually avoided.
+Memory is really slow compared to the CPU **[BD: Perhaps add a sentence here explaining why this is the case.]**, so anything that involves copying memory or allocating new memory should be usually avoided.
 So what can we do to avoid all those copies?

 Well, we could use pointers right?